hirrolot/metalang99/README.md

 A: See the blog post [_What’s the Point of the C Preprocessor, Actually?_]

-### Q: Why formal specification?

-A: The interpreter implementation is inherently non-trivial, with plenty of subtle details.
-Having an abstract picture of what is happening is extremely helpful not to mess up, especially when we are talking about corner cases.
-Additionally, the specification helps to figure out how the language would behave under some exotic circumstances.

 ### Q: Is it Turing-complete?

 A: The C/C++ preprocessor is capable to iterate only [up to a certain limit](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete).
 For Metalang99, this limit is defined in terms of reductions steps: once a fixed amount of reduction steps has exhausted, your metaprogram will not be able to execute anymore.